Cercis siliquastrum aka Judastree

 Judastree, Lovetree, Ficus Carica

-How to care for Judastree
+How difficult is it to take care of Judastree

 Judastree requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.